praat/praat/README.md

 ## 2. Binary executables

+While the [Praat website](http://www.praat.org) contains the latest executable for all platforms that we support (or used to support), the releases on GitHub contain many older executables as well.

-The meaning of the names of binary files uploaded on GitHub is as follows:
+The meaning of the names of binary files available on GitHub is as follows:

 ### 2.1.
 Windows binaries
 - `praatXXXX_win64.zip`: zipped executable for 64-bit Windows (XP and higher)